Dr. Constance Kelley

-While in Lincoln, Nebraska, Dr. Kelley had the opportunity to serve as interim flute professor at UNL, taught applied flute, counterpoint, and orchestration at Union College, and was a contract teacher at Concordia University in Seward, NE.
+Dr. Kelley has served on the faculties of Union College, Concordia University, as well as the University of Nebraska-Lincoln as interim flute professor.
 Prior to beginning her doctoral work at UNL, Dr. Kelley spent several years as a teacher in the Lawrence, Kansas public school system where she was an itinerant elementary band director and assisted with the local junior high and high school band programs.

-Dr. Kelley has been a featured soloist with Angelo State University, the 312th Army Band on tours through El Salvador, Nicaragua, and the Midwest, is a past winner of the Southwest Missouri State University concerto competition, and a former member of the North Arkansas Symphony Orchestra.
+Dr. Kelley is a former member of the West Texas Winds, 36th Infantry Division Band, 312th Army Band, and the North Arkansas Symphony Orchestra.
+She has been a featured soloist with the Angelo State University Wind Ensemble, the San Angelo Community Band, the 312th Army Band and the 62nd Army Band.
+Additionally, Dr. Kelley has presented recitals, lectures, and clinics in Missouri, Kansas, Nebraska, Texas, El Salvador, Nicaragua, and South Korea.
 She has performed in master classes for William Bennett, Alexa Still, Kyle Dzapo, and Maria Harding.
-She holds a Bachelor of Science in Education degree from Southwest Missouri State University and a Master of Music degree from Louisiana State University.
+She holds a Bachelor of Science (Music Education) degree from Southwest Missouri State University, a Master of Music degree from Louisiana State University and a Doctor of Musical Arts degree from the University of Nebraska-Lincoln.
 Dr. Kelley’s flute instructors include John Bailey, Mary Poses, Katherine Kemler, Alan Zoloth, and Belva Prather.